Travel doesn’t have to be expensive!

 The cloud forest is beautiful in Costa Rica, and a visit to Monteverde will allow you to explore it to your heart's content.

-This park is full of sloths, monkeys, exotic birds, and more!
+Manuel Antonio National park is full of sloths, monkeys, exotic birds, and more!
 It’s one of the best places to see wildlife up close and personal in Costa Rica.
 It also neighbors some absolutely gorgeous beaches.

 Croatia has sparkling blue waters, delicious seafood, and marvelous waterfalls- and is cheap to travel to!